agkozak/zsh-z/README.md

 | `search`  |  4.93 ms/op       |  4.47 ms/op | **Zsh-z** ~1.10x  |
 | `list`    |  7.92 ms/op       |  6.08 ms/op | **Zsh-z** ~1.30x  |

-Removal is deliberately absent from these tables, as `rupa/z`'s `-x` feature is not really functional.
+Removal is absent from these tables: in `rupa/z`, the per-prompt hook re-adds the current directory right after `z -x` removes it, so the two implementations' `-x` are not doing comparable work.

 Relative to the previous generation of Zsh-z, the v2.0 read path is dramatically faster -- on modern Zsh, listing the whole database is about 2.4x faster and searching about 1.6x faster.